josinSbazin/android_ExpandableLayout/README.md

 `withAnimation` - should it expand with animation or instantaneously. **true** by default.
 `forced` - should it expand in any state forced. **false** by default.

+*   **fun invalidateState(state: State)** - nvalidate state when dynamically changing content.
+`state` - the state that the view will take at the correct collapsedHeight.